servicemeshbook/byok/README.md

 ### Install Kubernetes

-At the time of this writing, Kubernetes 1.15.1 is the latest version and this could be different in your case.
+At the time of this writing, Kubernetes 1.16.0 is the latest version and it has deprecated few APIs which will create issues in installing some of the Helm charts especially for Deployment and StateFulSets.

 Check available versions of a packages